 If you don’t know yet how it feels when your biggest dream comes true you should definitely try to strive for it.
 It was incredible, like being 10 kilos lighter and happier than you ever thought you could be!

-On our days free from the jungle expeditions we walked around the market and discovered new flavours of exotic fruits and vegetables.
-Marta learned how to prepare regional dishes and we spent the evenings mingling with the locals and drinking the Caribbean’s favourite rum.
+On our days free from the jungle expeditions we walked around the market and discovered new flavors of exotic fruits and vegetables.
+Marta learned how to prepare regional dishes and we spent the evenings mingling with the locals and drinking the Caribbean’s favorite rum.

 Merry Christmas in Mana

 Shortly before Christmas we hit the road and moved towards Suriname.
 Uncertain about how we are going to spend the upcoming holidays, and if we would find a safe place to sleep, we took an unavoidable risk.
 On Christmas Eve we arrived in the small town of Iracoubo inhabited mostly by people of Maroon origins (descendants of the slaves brought to Guyana during the colonization to work on plantations).

 In the heart of the town was the white, lovely church.
 The only thing Iracoubo is known for.
 After a short chit-chat, we were kindly welcomed by a local priest to spend the night in an empty house next to his which was meant for his guests.
 The dinner consisted of pasta and a tomato sauce i.e. not a very festive dish.
 It didn’t matter at all.
 In fact, in all it’s simplicity, it felt very special.

 We didn’t make it to the next destination on Christmas Day and once again we were left without a place to stay.
 Mana, a town 40 km from the border, was as far as we got on the way to Saint Laurent du Maroni.
 The last city to visit before reaching Suriname.